cmdcolin/technical_oddities/README.md

 Of course, creating one larger than this throws no errors neither from the creation nor the drawing to it (no drawing actions will complete)

+## PhantomJS - The size of the default form elements don't scale with zoomFactor

+Using zoomFactor is a promising way to make a website render "retina" type screenshots from webpages, but using a higher zoomFactor will scale all web page elements except the size of checkboxes, radio elements, and other form elements.

+Source code a screenshot demonstrating issue here https://gist.github.com/cmdcolin/05a916eead041dd4288cd461b15b0197

+When you dig into it, it seems to come back to a WebKit core issues that are confusing to follow https://bugs.webkit.org/show_bug.cgi?id=51544